-Note that Facebook has very high standards when it comes to acceptability of your ad, so people in the Health, Finance, Religious and Consulting industries need to be aware of what you can and can’t show, say or link to.
+Note that Facebook has very high standards when it comes to acceptability of your ad, so people in the Health, Finance, Religious, Gambling, Adult, and Consulting industries need to be aware of what you can and can’t show, say or link to.

 You also need to be aware that there are rules about how much text you can have within an image you use on an ad or it gets penalized.
 Try to keep it under 20%.

 How are they different from other online PPC ads?

 In a nutshell, Facebook ads are a lot easier for the average person to create.

 They offer a great platform to target custom audiences easily and don’t require lots of optimization to see results, meaning your average business owner can create an ad and fiddle around with it with minimal fuss.

 However, if you want to see real results and decrease your customer acquisition costs, you’ll be looking to learn as much as possible about this powerful advertising channel or outsource your Facebook ad campaigns to a professional (it’s worth it).